 Over the Counter (OTC) Drug Addiction, Abuse and Treatment

-Abusing over-the-counter medicines or pain relievers can lead to an addiction or use of more dangerous drugs down the road.
+Abusing over-the-counter medicines or pain relievers can lead to addiction or use of more dangerous drugs down the road.

 Understanding OTC (Over the Counter) Drugs